Download Bio PDF

 - U.S. Court of Appeals for the Third Circuit

 - U.S. Supreme Court

 Daniel C. Cohn

-Mr. Cohn is a trained mediator and frequent lecturer on bankruptcy law.
+Dan is a trained mediator and frequent lecturer on bankruptcy law.
 He is a fellow of the American College of Bankruptcy and currently the College's regent for the First Circuit.
-Mr. Cohn is listed with a Tier One ranking in America’s Leading Business Lawyers (Chambers & Partners USA).
+Dan is listed with a Tier One ranking in America’s Leading Business Lawyers (Chambers & Partners USA).

 - "Credit Bidding at Bankruptcy Sales: No Longer a Right?"
 Boston Bar Association, Business Bankruptcy Committee (2010)